Caroline is a business graduate of the City of London and Thunderbird International Management School, Arizona.

 He studied Accountancy and Economics at Exeter University.
-He lives just outside Farnham in North East Hampshire with his wife and two young children.
+He lives just outside Farnham in North East Hampshire with his wife and two children.

 Having qualified as a Chartered Accountant, Richard joined Exxon in 1974 in the Controller's Department of Esso UK's Refining and Marketing Division as a financial analyst.
 He has had extensive financial experience in Exploration and Production, Refining and Marketing, International Marine and Chemicals businesses and has held various key managerial and executive positions in these areas.
 As well as assignments in the UK, Richard has worked at Exxon's Corporate HQ in New York.

-Richard retired from ExxonMobil in 2009 and is currently Treasurer of the Shipwrecked Mariners Society and a Trustee of Youth Options.
+Richard retired from Exxon Mobil in 2009 and is currently Treasurer of Citizens Online and a Trustee of Youth Options and Shipwrecked Mariners Soc .
 He is married with 3 grown-up children and lives in a village near Winchester.

-Lucy studied geography at Cambridge University, and is Chair of Trustees for Manda Wilderness Community Trust, a small charity in Mozambique, as well as being a trustee of Hampshire Youth Options.
-Lucy is currently studying for a degree in Garden Design at Sparsholt College and does part-time garden design work.
-She lives in Winchester with a husband and 2 young daughters.
+Lucy studied geography at Cambridge University, and was until recently the Chair of Trustees for Manda Wilderness Community Trust, a small charity in Mozambique, as well as being a trustee of Youth Options.
+Lucy re-trained in Garden Design at Sparsholt College and is now a garden designer.
+She lives near Winchester with a husband and 2 daughters.